silexlabs/grapesjs-directus-storage/README.md

 Directus as a backend for GrapesJS

+> /!\ This code uses an outdated SDK from directus project
+>
 > This code is part of a bigger project: [about Silex v3](https://www.silexlabs.org/silex-v3-kickoff/)

 ![Screenshot from the plugin in grapesjs demo](https://user-images.githubusercontent.com/715377/228202094-cf8a9359-7459-46dd-87a7-2b1db5f37dff.png)

 Links